 As a facility accredited by the Association of Zoos and Aquariums, the Sequoia Park Zoo incorporates wildlife conservation as an essential part of its mission.
 This includes spreading awareness about threats to wildlife and habitats, inspiring conservation action among our visitors, and helping to fund conservation field work.
 Although we are a small facility, we still can make a significant conservation impact!

-Zoos provide the opportunity for visitors to develop an appreciation and respect for the other animals with whom we share the Earth.
-With these connections comes the recognition that many wild populations are declining because of human impacts on their environments.
-As part of its connection to wildlife, Sequoia Park Zoo is committed to supporting the continued existence of wild animal populations and the protection of their habitats.
+Zoos and aquariums provide visitors the opportunity to develop an appreciation and respect for the other animals with whom we share the Earth.
+With these connections comes the recognition that many wild populations are declining because of human impacts.
+As part of its connection to wildlife and wild places, the Sequoia Park Zoo is committed to supporting the continued existence of wild animal populations and the protection of their habitats.

 Established in 2011, Sequoia Park Zoo’s Conservation Fund enables the zoo to directly impact local and global conservation by providing financial support to select organizations and field projects.
 The Conservation Fund has allowed the Sequoia Park Zoo to award several conservation grants each year, offer an annual conservation lecture series, and support red panda conservation through a donation to the Red Panda Network.
 The Conservation Fund is supported through the Quarters for Conservation program, events like International Red Panda Day, and private donors.

 Quarters for Conservation is an exciting initiative started in 2012 to boost the Sequoia Park Zoo’s contributions to wildlife conservation efforts.
 In 2015, the Zoo designated $0.25 of every admission ticket to help fund conservation projects locally and around the world.
 Guests can vote for their favorite organization, and every visit helps support wildlife conservation!